Trauma-Informed Care Trainings and resources

 Children’s Mandate: If you don’t think what I think, feel what I feel, experience what I experience, and see what I see when I look at myself, others and the world around me, how can you possibly know what is best for me?

 OMA’s Trauma-Informed Trainings—led by experienced psychotherapists, educators, and mindfulness practitioners—support adults in developing mindfulness practices, strengthening conflict transformation skills and building skills that foster supportive relationships with youth.
-We use an intentionally anti-racist, LGBTQA+ welcoming, culturally responsive, and joy-centered approach.
+We use an intentionally anti-racist, LGBTQIA+ welcoming, culturally responsive, and joy-centered approach.

-Callie Gropp—Welcome
+Callie Gropp—Moderator

 Mark Williams—Restorative Justice Circles